Universal Studios Guest Assistance Pass for Autism

 Universal Studios Guest Assistance Pass and How it Works

 Lights, Camera, Action!
-We finally made it to Universal Studios!
-This was to be my daughter's first time and also our maiden voyage using their Guest Assistance Pass.
+We finally made it to Universal Studios Hollywood!
+This was to be my daughter's first time and also our maiden voyage using their Attraction Assistance Pass (formally known as their Guest Assistance pass).
 My daughter who is nine, has what would be referred to as "high functioning" Autism.
-We have learned and frequently use the other amusement parks systems, but this one I totally went in not knowing how we would fair.
+We frequently use the other amusement parks systems, but this one I totally went in not knowing how we would fair.
 I'll break down how the system works and some tips on getting you through the park while enjoying all the movie making magic to be had along the way.

 First things first, visit Guest Relations located within the entrance of the park on the right.
 You can ask for one or both of their accommodations based on your needs.
 Both passes are good only for the day and will need to be reissued if returning another day.
 TIP: Keep your old one and this will make getting a new one much simpler on your next visit.